distantcam/cam.macfar.land/posts/20191229-light-dark-theme.md

 date: 2019-12-29 23:53:37
 ---

-<p class="lead">Allowing users to choose either a light or dark theme when viewing your website is great for accessibility.
+Allowing users to choose either a light or dark theme when viewing your website is great for accessibility.
 So naturally I wanted to add it to my blog.
-Unfortunately my blog doesn't use a framework like React or Vue, so I had to use CSS variables and JavaScript.</p>
+Unfortunately my blog doesn't use a framework like React or Vue, so I had to use CSS variables and JavaScript.

+---

 ## The CSS {% simpleicon CSS3 %}